jgreid1027/AcidityV2/README.md

 ## Notice(s)
 - ACIDITY IS A WORK IN PROGRESS PROJECT.
 Don't expect everything to be finished for quite a while.

+- It is recommended that your server staff enable verbose (/grim verbose).

 ## License (What you can do with this source code and vice versa)
 ### Here are some of the main points made in the GPL v3.0 license: